-Donors usually feel a bit tired after the procedure due to the sedation, and they might also have some cramping and bleeding.
+Donors usually feel a bit tired after the procedure due to the sedation and might also have cramping and bleeding.
 Although this often resolves on its own by the following day, the symptoms can persist for up to 7 days or longer.

 How Long Do I Have to Wait in Between Donation Cycles?

 A fertility doctor will advise that an Egg Donor have at least two periods between egg donation cycles.

 An Egg Donor will use hormone medication to pause their menstrual cycle and encourage her ovaries to produce many eggs.
 The procedure is done under anesthesia, sedation, or with the help of an analgesic drug (pain reliever).
 It may take a donor a couple of days before she fully recovers.